 4 - Rugby

-Pre-book a tour of Rugby School and its museum and find out how the game of rugby was invented here in 1823; view fascinating memorabilia in the Webb Ellis Rugby Football Museum in the building where William Gilbert made rugby footballs from 1842; test your hand-eye skills in the World Rugby Hall of Fame – housed in Rugby Art Gallery & Museum where collections ranging from social history to 20th-century/contemporary British art provide plenty to absorb lesser sports fans.
+Pre-book a tour (if available) of Rugby School and its museum and find out how the game of rugby was invented here in 1823; view fascinating memorabilia in the Webb Ellis Rugby Football Museum in the building where William Gilbert made rugby footballs from 1842.
+Then explore Rugby Art Gallery & Museum where collections ranging from social history to 20th-century/contemporary British art provide plenty to absorb lesser sports fans.

 5 - Crick

 Set on the Grand Union Canal, Crick is home to the famous annual Crick Boat Show, Britain’s biggest inland waterways festival featuring all sorts of related products, boats, boat trips, holidays, arts and crafts, and plenty of family entertainment.
 A good opportunity to plan a relaxing break in the slow lane!